United States Customs and Border Protection: Criticism

 In July 2020, the Trump administration dispatched federal officers to Portland, Oregon, during protests in the city following the murder of George Floyd.
 Policing tactics such as the detainment of protesters in unmarked vans and the shooting of protester Donavan La Bella in the head with an impact round were linked to a deployment that included CBP BORTAC agents sent to the city against the wishes of state and local government.
-US Customs and Border Protection was named in the resulting suit filed by the Oregon Department of Justice, which accused CBP and other federal agencies of violating protesters' civil rights.
+U.S. Customs and Border Protection was named in the resulting suit filed by the Oregon Department of Justice, which accused CBP and other federal agencies of violating protesters' civil rights.

-The CBP was criticized in September 2022 for amassing a database of digital data from travelers crossing the US border with up to 10,000 people entered into the database per year, as well as the fact that around 2,700 CBP officers have warrantless access to the database and people's data.
+The CBP was criticized in September 2022 for amassing a database of digital data from travelers crossing the U.S. border, with up to 10,000 people entered into the database per year, as well as the fact that around 2,700 CBP officers have warrantless access to the database and people's data.
 Senator Ron Wyden addressed an official letter to the CBP commissioner, raising concern about "allowing indiscriminate rifling through Americans' private records" and asking that the searches be limited to criminal investigation suspects and known security risks.

 A program run by CBP to photograph those leaving the United States was criticized for its implications on privacy.

-CBP can search the devices of travelers entering the US.
+CBP can search the devices of travelers entering the United States.

 In 2025, CBP faced extensive criticism for aggressive use of force during Operation Midway Blitz under Greg Bovino, including multiple instances of using teargas against peaceful protestors.